Why Do Mortgage Lenders Sell Mortgages To Investors?

 Some mortgage investors, like Fannie Mae and Freddie Mac, are government-sponsored entities.

 Fannie Mae and Freddie Mac have their own selection of conventional home loan products.
 Conventional home loans are mortgages that are backed by a private financial institution or investor instead of the government.
 The interest rates are similar to and sometimes lower than loans backed by government entities.
-There’s also a lot of flexibility in these products to match up with unique financial goals.

 When either of these two entities purchases mortgages, they sell them to private investors as mortgage-backed securities.
 As you continue to pay on your home loan, Fannie Mae and Freddie Mac use this money to pay back the investors who purchased their securities.

 When private mortgage investors invest with Fannie Mae or Freddie Mac, they are not guaranteed a profit.
 Mortgage-backed securities often consist of as many as 1,000 loans or more.
-Still, if enough people don’t make their payments, the return on investment can be substantially lowered.
+Still, if enough people don’t make their mortgage payments, the return on investment can be substantially lowered.

 Government Agencies

 There are also government agencies that purchase mortgages that meet their investor guidelines.
-These agencies include the Federal Housing Administration (FHA), the United States Department of Agriculture (USDA) and the United States Department of Veteran Affairs (VA).
+These agencies include the Federal Housing Administration (FHA), the United States Department of Agriculture (USDA) and the United States Department of Veterans Affairs (VA).

 These agencies can all purchase home loans from lenders that meet their individual agency guidelines and resell them on the secondary market to private investors.
 This allows these agencies to receive instant funds from investors on your loan, which in turn lets them continue to purchase more mortgages.

-Why Do Lenders Sell Mortgages?
+Why Are Lenders Interested In Selling Mortgages?

 Most people don’t realize that the secondary home loan market plays a huge role in keeping the mortgage industry thriving.
 This secondary market purchases mortgages and makes money as you pay off your home.